bendtherules/bendtherules.github.com/posts/email-1-break-continue-or-switch?.md

 What's common between `continue`, `break`, `return` and `throw`?
 They are all control flow statements and internally, return a [completion record](https://tc39.es/ecma262/#sec-completion-record-specification-type).

 Why is this called control flow?
 Well, normally statements in Javascript are run one-by-one till the end of the block.
-There can be function calls in between, butA control flow is something
+There can be function calls in between, but even within a function - it runs the whole body.
+A control flow is something
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQ2MTUwMzM4OCwtNTM0NTQ0NjMyXX0=
+eyJoaXN0b3J5IjpbMTQwMjE2Mzc4NCwtNTM0NTQ0NjMyXX0=
 -->